Our Story | 106 Field Workshop

 Wherever 106 has been based, in SVN or in Australian locations, its defined repair and support responsibilities have always been executed with a lot of heart and sweat to meet exacting standards.

-The original Workshop’s 50th birthday fell on the 1st November 2018 just before the usual annual stand-down period.
-In 2019 the new 106 will undergo a further organizational upgrade to its personnel strength and will move into expanded/new base facilities.
+The Workshop’s 50th birthday will fall on the 1st November 2018 just before the usual annual stand-down period.
+In 2019 106 will undergo a further organizational upgrade to its personnel strength and will move into expanded/new base facilities.
 These changes will better cater for the repair and maintenance demands of 7 Bde units’ equipments as they take on additional light armoured vehicles, a new wheeled vehicle fleet, main battle tanks, new generation weapons and a wider range of electronic/digital equipment.

 The men and women of 106 have the task ahead of them in the next half century to build on the excellence achieved in the previous 50 years.
 They are up to the challenge.

 On 27 April 2018, at a SGM of the 106 Fd Wksp RAEME Association Inc, a Special Resolution to ‘wind up’ the Association by the end of 2018 was CARRIED by the attending members.
 On wind up, the 106 website will continue - with its management transferred to the RAEME Association Queensland (RAQ).
 The OC 106 Fd Wksp 7CSSB has an extra-curricular role as the RAEME Head of Corps (HOC) Representative South East Queensland; in this HOC role, he serves as a representative on the RAQ’s Management Committee.